74th/github-repo-to-single-txt-chrome-extension/README.md

 Use the Options page to specify which file extensions should be collected when exporting a repository.
 Enter one extension per line; if no value is provided the default list (`py`, `go`, `md`, `txt`) is used.

+### Exclude Files

+The Options page also lets you specify glob patterns for files to omit from the export.
+Enter one pattern per line using [minimatch](https://github.com/isaacs/minimatch) syntax.

 Click the extension icon while viewing a GitHub repository to download the text file.
 The repository is fetched from `https://codeload.github.com/<owner>/<repo>/zip/refs/heads/main`, and this URL is logged to the extension's service worker console.